sensu/sensu-docs/content/sensu-go/6.4/operations/control-access/ad-auth.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access active directory (AD) authentication in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access active directory (AD) authentication for single sign-on (SSO) in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

 Sensu requires username and password authentication to access the [web UI][1], [API][8], and [sensuctl][2] command line tool.

-In addition to the built-in basic authentication provider, Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for authentication.
+In addition to the [built-in basic authentication provider][4], Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for single sign-on (SSO) authentication.
 The AD authentication provider is based on the [LDAP authentication provider][44].

 To use AD authentication for Azure, follow Microsoft's tutorial to [set up secure LDAP in your Azure account][10] and create the host and certificates you need.

-For general information about configuring authentication providers, see [Use an authentication provider][12].
+For general information about configuring authentication providers, read [Configure single sign-on (SSO) authentication][12].

 ## AD configuration examples